 * Short warranty on parts.
 This will crop up a with many other home rowing machines you come across too.

-I just don’t like a manufacturer charging “X” hundreds of dollars (in this Stamina Avari case, close to $700), and then offering to stand by the parts in their rowing machine for only 90 days.
+I just don’t like a manufacturer charging “X” hundreds of dollars (in this Stamina Avari case, over $750), and then offering to stand by the parts in their rowing machine for only 90 days.

 * A few owners have reported defective out-of-the-box or early malfunctioning of the computer monitor